 Skip to main content

 Every travel manager has heard it: “I found it cheaper on Expedia.”
 “This hotel was less on Booking.com.”
-“The airfare was lower directly on the airline site.”
+“The airfare was lower on Spirit's website.”
 At first glance, these claims may seem like solid cost-saving wins.
-But the truth is, in corporate travel, cheaper is not always better.
+But the truth is, in corporate travel, cheaper is not always better nor is it the only factor to consider.

 Let’s unpack the reality behind these “deals” and why booking through your managed travel program with Atlas Travel isn’t just about convenience; it’s about value, safety and long-term savings.